General

 when this is the case.
 You do not want too much

-pressure on the kidneys.
+pressure on the kidneys by becoming too short.
 Or perhaps a round skirt

 will get the saddle off the flank area.
 Many Arab